7 Life Events That Can Raise Your Risk of ED

-And this is an ED that is not likely to respond to popular medications such as Viagra, which are designed to temporarily improve blood flow to the penis but do little to ease the stress and anxiety associated with life events such as divorce, financial problems, and the death of a loved one.
+And this is an ED that is not likely to respond to popular medications such as Viagra, which is designed to temporarily improve blood flow to the penis but does little to ease the stress and anxiety associated with life events such as divorce, financial problems, and the death of a loved one.

 To overcome the stress, anxiety, and loss of confidence that follow such pivotal life changes, you likely will need some form of psychological counseling.
 Your doctor can refer you to the type of counseling he or she feels is best suited to help you deal with the aftereffects of a life-changing event such as the death of a loved one or divorce.

 On the positive side, it should be noted that almost all of us must face some of these major life events, and the adverse effects of these experiences almost certainly will fade as we adjust to the resulting changes in our day-to-day lives.
 However, counseling by a mental health professional or even a member of the clergy can often help speed the return to normalcy.